No passwords, no registration, no paywalls, no popups, no AI

 Hampshire, England

-A. I guess Lee's wording was confusing because 3 readers have read it 3 different ways :-)
+A. I guess Lee's wording was somewhat confusing because 3 readers read it 3 different ways 🙂

 My understanding was that Lee shipped the plates to a customer, and when the customer engraved them it generated a dust which the customer was concerned about.

-I feel that our regulatory agencies do a bit of a disservice concentrating on 'hazardous material dusts' because it lets them and us point the finger at "the bad guys" while removing people's focus from what seems to me is the far more important issue of warning people to try to avoid inhaling any smokes or dusts :-)
+Concentrating on 'hazardous material dusts' can have the downside of everyone pointing the finger at "bad guys" while removing focus from what seems to me is the most important issue -- trying to avoid inhaling any smokes or dusts 🙂

 In my local TV area, I hear ads from NYC attorneys every night talking about widespread cancer in residents living in the 9-11 area.
-I don't think it's nearly as important to ascertain exactly what size and material of dust resulting from the collapse of the skyscrapers is causing cancer as it is to simply recognize that excessive inhalation of most such dust is a problem.
+I don't think it's as important to ascertain exactly what dust material & size is causing cancer as it is to recognize that excessive inhalation of most such dust is a problem.

 Regards,